Task 4 Research

 Principal Investigator(s): Bob Wiedenfeld

-- Continue development of crop coefficients for use with reference evapotranspiration for sugarcane using moisture balance based on soil moisture monitoring, degree days, and leaf area index (a 60 acre sprinkler irrigated field).
-The plant crop and 1st ratoon have been completed, and the 2nd ratoon crop is currently growing.
+- Continue evaluation of sugarcane water use and development of crop coefficients for use with reference evapotranspiration using moisture balance based on soil moisture monitoring, degree days, and leaf area index in a 60 acre sprinkler irrigated field.
+Three crops have been completed, and the 3rd ratoon crop is currently growing.

-- Continue study to determine sugarcane response to different levels of soil moisture stress and N fertilization (a replicated, drip irrigated field study).
-Two crops have been completed, and the 2nd ratoon crop is currently growing.
+- Complete field study to determine sugarcane response to different levels of soil moisture stress and N fertilization in a replicated, drip irrigated field study.
+Three crops have been completed, and the 3rd ratoon crop is currently growing.

-- Continue study to compare crop water use by different cool-season vegetable crops under drip and flood irrigation (a replicated field study).
-The second year of this study has just been completed, and will be continued in cooperation with Dr. Jon Jifon.
+- Continue studies to compare crop water use by different cool-season vegetable crops under drip and flood irrigation (a replicated field study).
+The third year of this study is currently underway, and will be continued in cooperation with Jon Jifon and Juan Enciso.